 I think Ticwatches are underrated for what you get.
-Whilst they’re not cheap, being on par with the Garmin Vivoactive and Fitbit Sense, you get a gorgeous design as well as some stellar features.
+They’re not cheap, being on par with the Garmin Vivoactive and Fitbit Sense, but you do get a gorgeous design with some stellar features.

 One standout feature of the Ticwatch Pro 3 is the battery life.
-In Essential Mode, it’ll go on for up to 45 days.
+In Essential Mode, it’ll can last 45 days.
 In Smart Mode, you get three days.

-As for fitness features, there are many sport modes to choose from.
-All supported by onboard GPS, which is what makes the TicWatch Pro 3 an excellent choice if you’re specifically looking for Strava compatible smartwatches.
-What’s more, there’s constant heart rate monitoring, sleep tracking, stress monitoring and a new noise detection feature (similar to the Apple Watch 6).
+As for fitness features, there are many sport modes to choose from, all supported by GPS.
+This helps make the TicWatch Pro 3 an excellent choice if you’re specifically looking for Strava compatible smartwatches.
+What’s more, there’s constant heart rate monitoring, sleep tracking, stress monitoring, and a new noise detection features (similar to the Apple Watch 6).

-Inside is the latest Qualcomm Snapdragon Wear 4100 chipset, which is worth noting because Android have deliberately held back from putting this into all their 2020/2021 releases.
+Inside is the latest Qualcomm Snapdragon Wear 4100 chipset, which is worth noting because Android deliberately held back from putting this in their 2020/2021 releases.